Kisuke-CZE/archlinux_zephyrus_g14_2022/README.md

 ```

 You can also preset the answers for usual questions.
 But beware - changes are needed when you want to edit PKGBUILD or other files for some reason.
 See `man yay` for more info.
-My favorite for everyday simple usage is: `yay --save --answerclean All --answerdiff None`
+My favorite for everyday simple usage is: `yay --save --answerclean All --answerdiff None --removemake`

 ### Install Gnome Dash to Dock